 For me to reach this crystal-clear mountaintop in my dreams and help lift others in their lives, I have to step away from constant magazine deadlines and continue my education while building my Fruit-Powered Life Force Center practice.
 Since the end of January, however, I’ve ramped up my posting on Instagram, Facebook and Pinterest to, at least for now, a daily practice.
 Come catch the latest news there and stay tuned for some additional occasional e-mails, if you’ve joined my mailing list.
-I also intend to start producing more YouTube videos.
+I also intend to start producing more episodes of Fruit-Powered Video.

 Following my greetings column, which you’re reading, In Season articles—seasonal to Northern Hemisphere readers, representing the overwhelming majority of this magazine’s audience—will lead off each issue.
 I called on raw food trailblazer Petr Cech to ask if he’d like to share a story on his gardening adventures on his ancestors’ land, and he delivered a wonderful piece, “Life in a Fruit Garden,” with a gallery of colorful photos of mouthwatering fruits!

-Speaking of the Method, life coach Ellen Champion is a client in my Pain Relief and Postural Alignment Method, and we became fast friends over our working together weekly for about three months, which saw this lifelong dancer get back her step and erase chronic pain, thanks to her diligent Method practice.
-I asked Ellen to pen a story on relationships, which, along with business, is an area of focus in her career.
+Speaking of the Method, life coach Ellen Champion is a client in my Posture Exercises Method, and we became fast friends over our working together weekly for about three months, which saw this lifelong dancer get back her step and erase chronic pain, thanks to her diligent Method practice.
+I asked Ellen to pen a Spotlight story on relationships, which, along with business, is an area of focus in her career.
 She came back with an insightful, can’t-miss story for the third and last new department, Spotlight, made up of features and arts pieces.